 2. Peel and finely chop the onion.
-Tear the wonky mushrooms into small pieces.
+Tear the mushrooms into small pieces.
 Peel and grate or crush 1 garlic clove.
-Warm a frying pan on a medium heat for 1 min then add ½ tbsp olive oil.
-Add the onion, garlic, wonky mushrooms and a pinch of salt and cook for 6 mins till softened.
+Warm a deep frying pan on a medium heat for 1 min, then add a good splash of olive oil.
+Add the onion, garlic and mushrooms and season with a pinch of salt.
+Fry, stirring often, for 6-8 mins till softened.

-3. Drain the porcini mushrooms, discarding the soaking liquid.
+3. Meanwhile, drain the porcini mushrooms, discarding the soaking liquid.
 Give the porcini a squeeze then pop them back into the jug and pour in 200ml hot water from the kettle.

-4. When the mushrooms have cooked for 6 mins, add the tin of chopped tomatoes and the dark speckled lentils.
-Tip in the porcini mushrooms and their soaking liquid.
-Bring up to a bubble then pop on a lid and simmer for 15 mins.
+4. Add the tin of chopped tomatoes and the dark speckled lentils to the pan.
+Pour in the porcini mushrooms and their soaking liquid.
+Bring up to a bubble, then pop on a lid and simmer for 15 mins.

-5. While the ragù is simmering, fill and boil the kettle again then pour the water into a large pan.
+5. While the ragù is simmering, fill and boil the kettle again.
+Pour the water into a large pan.
 Add a pinch of salt and bring the water up to a bubble.
 When the ragù has 10 mins left to cook, add the spaghetti to the water and simmer for 8-10 mins till tender with a slight bite.

 7. When the ragù has cooked for 15 mins, taste it and add more salt or pepper if you think it needs it.
 Drain the spaghetti if you haven't already and divide it between a couple of shallow bowls.
 Top with the mushroom ragù and spoon over the zingy gremolata to serve.